Jussie Smollett Feeling ‘Betrayed’ By ‘Organized Law Enforcement Spectacle’

 Chicago PD Superintendent Eddie Johnson responded to Smollett’s alleged planned attack by calling the actor’s actions “shameful,” and blasting him for trying to take advantage of the racial tensions in the country to further his career and fame.

 So far, Smollett has staunchly maintained his innocence, denying repeatedly that he had anything to do with the attack.
-The Osundairo brothers, who he claims viciously attacked him, were not charged with any crimes, and released after speaking willingly to police.
+The Osundairo brothers, who he claims viciously attacked him, were not charged with any crimes, and were released after speaking willingly to police.
 Smollett was officially arrested on Thursday, but released on a $100,000 bond.

 If he is found guilty, he could face jail time of up to three years.

-Smollett has already returned to the set of Empire, from where he made a public apology about the situation, somehow still stating that he is innocent.
+Smollett has already returned to the set of Empire, from where he made a public apology about the situation, still stating that he is innocent.

 Early rumors indicated that Smollett was trying to get attention after a threatening letter addressed to him on the Empire set was largely ignored by the media, per a previous report by The Inquisitr.
 Now it appears as though he might actually have sent that letter himself as well, and simply decided to take drastic measures when the stunt didn’t work.